LightDvlpr/PersonAPI/README.md

 If you'd like to connect to PgAdmin then follow these instructions

-First, while the application is running, go to your browser and enter in the following address
+>First, while the application is running, go to your browser and enter in the following address
 ```
 http://localhost:16543
 ```

-Second, enter in the login info.
+>Second, enter in the login info.

-- Email: `test@gmail.com`
+`Email: test@gmail.com`
-- Password: `test123!`
+`Password: test123!`

-Third, after you've logged in, you'll need to connect to the server.
+>Third, after you've logged in, you'll need to connect to the server.

 - On the pgAdmin dashboard you'll see 'Add new Server'.
 Click on that.
 - In the general section you may choose a name for the server.
-- Switch over to the connection tab and enter in the following info
+- Switch over to the connection tab and enter in the following info:

-- Host : `192.168.0.1`
+` Host : 192.168.0.1`

-- Port : `5432`
+`Port : 5432`
-- Maintenance database : `personalDB`
+`Maintenance database : personalDB`
-- Username: `postgres`
+`Username: postgres`
-- Password: `password`
+`Password: password`

-- Click on 'Save' and you are now connected to the server!
+> Click on 'Save' and you are now connected to the server!

-- To check the tables used in this DB:
+To check the tables used in this DB:
 --> Select Root
 --> Select PersonalDB
 --> Select Schemas
 --> Select Tables

-- Persons table keeps all IDs of the different people in your databse.
+>Persons table keeps all IDs of the different people in your databse.
-    - To check all values in this table, Right click on it and click View/Edit Data and choose All Rows
+To check all values in this table, Right click on it and click View/Edit Data and choose All Rows

-- PersonsVersions is where all versions of each person is kept track of
+>PersonsVersions is where all versions of each person is kept track of
-    - To check all values in this table, Right click on it and click View/Edit Data and choose All Rows
+To check all values in this table, Right click on it and click View/Edit Data and choose All Rows

 # Testing